IAG Board of Advisors

-The IAG Portfolio Oversight Committee is tasked with reviewing individual investment ideas for the Stern IAG fund, reviewing the fund's overall performance, and supporting and mentoring the members of the Portfolio Team.
+The IAG Portfolio Board of Advisors is tasked with reviewing individual investment ideas for the Stern IAG fund, reviewing the fund's overall performance, and supporting and mentoring the members of the Portfolio Team.

 Randall Haase is a Wall Street veteran with over 25 years of investment experience, beginning at Alliance Capital Management L.P. where he ultimately managed over $6 billion of equity portfolios including the Alliance Quasar Fund.
 Randy subsequently served as managing director at Duquesne Capital Management L.L.C., a leading hedge fund run by Stan Druckenmiller previously from Soros Fund Management.
 In 2006, Randy returned to the mutual fund industry and was a portfolio manager with Baron Capital where he was responsible for managing and developing the large cap growth strategy.
 Randy managed the existing mutual fund and was instrumental in developing both a separate account business and a sub-advisory business for the large cap growth product.
 Beginning in 2012, Randy has been managing private investment portfolios with the mandate being absolute performance.

 Richard M. Levich is Professor of Finance and International Business and Deputy Chair of the Department of Finance at New York University's Leonard N. Stern School of Business.
 He is also a Research Associate with the National Bureau of Economic Research in Cambridge, Massachusetts and a founding editor of The Journal of International Financial Management and Accounting.
 Professor Levich has been a visiting faculty member at many distinguished universities in the United States and abroad including Yale University, the University of Chicago, Ecole des Hautes Etudes Commerciales (HEC) in France, the Australian Graduate School of Management of the University of New South Wales, and City University Business School in London.

 Charles J. Murphy